12 Brain Boosters

 A cup of this might also protect against mental decline, especially in people who are at higher risk for dementia.

-Caution: stick to dark chocolate, which has more flavanols than milk or white.
+Caution: stick to dark chocolate, whether as cocoa or chocolate bars, as dark has more flavanols than milk or white.
 And don’t overdo it as chocolate is high in fat, calories, and sugar.

 Your whole body needs water – including your brain – because when you’re dehydrated, your mental function suffers.